Thomas Pogge: The Health Impact Fund: Making New Medicines Accessible for All (2008)

-Other projects
+Projects and initiatives

 Giving What We Can

 Pogge deeply influenced Toby Ord in founding Giving What We Can, an effective altruism organization whose members pledge to give at least 10% of their income to effective charities.
 The aim of the organization is to encourage people to commit to long-term donations to those charities that provide the most cost-effective good.

-In addition, he became a member of the organization since its beginnings in 2009.
+In addition, he became a member of the organization at its beginnings in 2009.

 Incentives for Global Health (IGH)

 IGH is a non-profit organization dedicated to developing market-based, systemic solutions to health challenges faced by the world's poor.
 Its flagship proposal is the Health Impact Fund.

 Academics Stand Against Poverty (ASAP)

-Academics Stand Against Poverty is an organization meant to help academics have a greater impact on world poverty.
+Academics Stand Against Poverty is an organization established to help academics have a greater impact on world poverty.
 “The group lies between academia and activism.
 Like the latter, it aims primarily at persuading and motivating people to change their behavior.
 Like the former, it does so by moral and political argument, using the distinctive skills of academics.”

 This project is still in its beginning stages.
 It has three central aims: